The Tony Lager Award

 Winners

-The Tony Lager Award for 2022 is awarded to Fraser Hardie.
+The Tony Lager Award for 2023 is awarded to Raymond J R Wilson.

 The Tony Lager Award was originally established as a prize for the Institute Branch achieving the highest number of new members in the year.
 This criterion was altered after 2000; until then the winners of the award were: